 Many refugee, immigrant and migrant (RIM) community members experience significant logistical barriers to COVID-19 vaccination.
-As vaccine allocation in the United States includes increasing numbers of people, many vaccine campaigns rely on internet-based registration and utilize locations that accommodate large numbers of people for vaccine administration.
+As vaccine allocation in the United States includes increasing numbers of people, many vaccine campaigns rely on internet-based registration and large sites for mass vaccination.
 This strategy can be ineffective for many RIM communities due to a variety of factors.
 Limited English proficiency or technology capability can prevent successful registration while transportation barriers impact the ability to reach the location where vaccines are administered.
 Additionally, the complexity of navigating a large and confusing vaccination site with unfamiliar staff is intimidating, resulting in yet another barrier to vaccination.

 Bringing Vaccines Directly to the Community

 Providing vaccination opportunities at community locations can bypass many of the barriers mentioned above and protect both vaccinated individuals and the community at large against COVID-19.
 Strategic partnerships between health organizations and communities can identify optimal vaccine provision opportunities for a community.
 In addition to obtaining vaccine doses and the necessary staff to administer vaccines, considerations for implementing a community-based vaccination strategy should include the use of multilingual staff (or interpreters), a simplified registration process, and a convenient location for the community.
-If the vaccine provided requires a second dose, plans to provide that dose should be established and communicated during initial dose administration.
+If the vaccine provided requires a second dose, plans to provide that dose should be established and communicated when the first dose is given.

 Neighborhood Pop-Up COVID-19 Vaccine Site in Seattle